-A transit police officer, Richard Donohue, was critically wounded in the initial confrontation with Dzhokhar and Tamerlan Tsarnaev on April 19, 2013.
-The report does not explicitly say whether Donohue was shot by fellow police officers.
+A transit police officer, Richard Donohue, was critically wounded in the initial confrontation with Dzhokhar and Tamerlan Tsarnaev on a Watertown street April 19, 2013.
+The report doesn’t say whether Donohue was shot by fellow officers.

 The report also reveals that shortly after the shootout, which led to Tamerlan Tsarnaev’s death, an officer near the scene fired on an unmarked state police vehicle after it was mistakenly reported as stolen.
-A state trooper and a Boston police officer in the vehicle were not injured.
+A state trooper and a Boston police officer in the vehicle weren’t injured.

-Later in the day, when Dzhokhar Tsarnaev was discovered hiding in a boat, a police officer “fired his weapon without appropriate authority,” causing many other officers to believe the bomber was firing at them and leading them to open fire on the boat, according to the 130-page report from the Massachusetts Emergency Management Agency.
+Later in the day, when Dzhokhar Tsarnaev was discovered wounded and hiding in a boat, a police officer “fired his weapon without appropriate authority,” causing many other officers to believe the bomber was firing at them and leading them to open fire on the boat, according to the report.

 Dzhokhar Tsarnaev is on trial on federal charges, some of which could carry the death penalty, related to the bombing and its aftermath.
 His lawyer admitted in opening statements that he had participated in the bombings but argued that his late brother was the mastermind.
 Closing arguments are scheduled for Monday.